Home

 • vaginally (cream or tablets)

 The doses provided by skin patches, implants and injections are lower than those of tablets because they do not involve the hormone passing through the liver - where a significant amount of an orally administered hormone will be metabolised and lost.
 So it is possible to directly compare the headline dosage figures on the packets.
-Vaginal oestrogen preparations are not a source of whole-body hormone replacement, but help to treat vaginal dryness and assist with dilation in post-SRS women.
+Vaginal Estrogen preparations are not a source of whole-body hormone replacement, but help to treat vaginal dryness and assist with dilation in post-SRS women.

 Hormone Therapy Products